kumarmohit19/basic-express-app/README.md

 # Practice Problem:

-1. In our last mini project on books api, let us now use mysql and sequelize to fetch data from it.

-2. Update the book controller and model accordingly
+1. In our mini project built till session3 let’s add custom filters as mentioned below
+   *	Get books with given title
+   *	Get books after given published date

+2. Also create a middleware to validate request instead and check for empty title here